belgianmobileid/doc/_OIDC/confirmation.md

 itsme® API is based on the Authorization Code Flow of OpenID Connect 1.0.
 The API can be used to verify the end-users' identity and obtain basic profile information about gien end-users.

-The diagram below describes the **Authentication** process and how your systems should integrate with itsme® :
+The diagram below describes the **Confirmation** process and how your systems should integrate with itsme® :

  ![Sequence diagram describing the OpenID flow](/doc/public/images/OpenID_SeqDiag.png)